zifeo/nest-stdpmodule/README.md

     - a Brunnel balanced network with delta neuron (`iaf_psc_deta`): static connections vs standard approach vs STDPNode approach (through different network orders and cores)
     - a feedforward (**n** pre-synaptic neurons connected to **1** post-synpatic neuron): static connections vs standard approach vs STDPNode approach (through different **n**, cores and resolutions)
     - installations scripts for NEST and this module
-    - a command `./clusterify.py` for building easily NEST clusters (simulation via MPI) on [DigitalOcean](https://www.digitalocean.com)
     - plotting scripts of benchmark results
-- plots: all plotted results
+- cluster: command for deploying NEST and this module over large Beowulf MPI-clusters on DigitalOcean

 ### How to install this module